deel-ai/xplique/README.md

 > [!IMPORTANT]
 > With the release of Keras 3.X since TensorFlow 2.16, some methods may not function as expected.
 We are actively working on a fix.
 In the meantime, we recommend using TensorFlow 2.15 or earlier versions for optimal compatibility.

-The library is composed of several modules, the _Attributions Methods_ module implements various methods (e.g Saliency, Grad-CAM, Integrated-Gradients...), with explanations, examples and links to official papers.
+The library is composed of several modules, the _Attributions Methods_ module implements various methods (e.g Saliency, Grad-CAM, FEM, Integrated-Gradients...), with explanations, examples and links to official papers.
 The _Feature Visualization_ module allows to see how neural networks build their understanding of images by finding inputs that maximize neurons, channels, layers or compositions of these elements.
 The _Concepts_ module allows you to extract human concepts from a model and to test their usefulness with respect to a class.
 Finally, the _Metrics_ module covers the current metrics used in explainability.
 Used in conjunction with the _Attribution Methods_ module, it allows you to test the different methods or evaluate the explanations of a model.